Enterprise Risk Management

 - raising awareness of the need for risk management.

 The University’s methodology for risk management is shown on the Enterprise Risk Management Framework and is simply a flow chart expression of the risk management activities.
-The process is continuous and should be applied at both the University (enterprise) level or at an individual academic and administrative unit level.
+The process is continuous and should be applied at both the University (enterprise) level and at an individual academic and administrative unit level.
 The Enterprise Risk Management Framework also documents the roles and responsibilities of the various stakeholders.
 Further, the University provides appropriate training and resources to University members to manage risk.

 - The University’s principles for managing risk are: